 Several states are successfully consolidating the multitudes of information associated with a measure’s progress in a way that is easy to navigate and digest.
 But achieving this can be a real challenge.

 Ultimately, enabling a user-centric website experience is predicated on the accessibility and transparency of the data.
 With data from multiple sources to manage, it can be a struggle to present a consolidated view of the legislative landscape.
 Indeed, this issue can be made even more challenging by the underlying IT system.

 Modern legislative management systems built to meet a state’s needs can reduce the time and effort associated with solving this challenge and not only make it possible to post information automatically in real-time, but also enable richer experiences for citizens visiting its legislative website.
 For example, enriching content with metadata and indexing to improve search and retrieval.

 By making it easier to find and follow information, states can facilitate better civic engagement with the legislatures and promote openness and transparency into the legislative process.

 Ongoing reliance on hybrid ways of working and remote participation will continue to place importance on the legislative website.
 At the same time, increasing digitization will drive expectations for an online experience that not only acts as a gateway to disparate streams of legislative information, but as a virtual statehouse.
 As your legislature looks at ways to increase engagement with citizens of all ages, an accessible website that facilitates transparency should be a high priority.

-Propylon’s LWB 360 suite of applications integrates seamlessly with a fully responsive legislative website, providing the ability to easily publish data to the public while ensuring that the user is at the center.
+Propylon’s LWB 360 platform integrates seamlessly with a fully responsive legislative website, providing the ability to easily publish data to the public while ensuring that the user is at the center.